dmalveiro/continuous-discrete-pinn-beltrami/README.md

     python3 ./post_processing_V_PINN.py
     python3 ./post_processing_DT_PINN.py

 These scripts use the loss files and `final_data.csv` file to produce new outputs, and are stored in the folder `CSV_post_processing/`.
 The `post_processing_DT_PINN.py` code will also produce `loss_X.dat` files, together with the existing loss files.
 For DT-PINN, each `loss_X.dat` is a vertical concatenation of the training loss values for each time step of the `X` run inside the `loss_runX_tsY.dat` files, and should not to be confused with the `loss_X.dat` from the V-PINN folders.
-As mentioned in the "**Correspondence between results from the report and the data files**" section, three of the new output files (produced by runnning `post_processing_V_PINN.py` or `post_processing_DT_PINN.py`), for each implementation, are directly used to report results in the document in annex.
+As mentioned in the "**Correspondence between results from the report and the data files**" section, three of the new output files (produced by runnning `post_processing_V_PINN.py` or `post_processing_DT_PINN.py`), for each implementation, are directly used to report results in the .pdf document in annex.

 ## References